bilawal-mahmood1/Scan-to-BIM-for-railway-maintenance/README.md

 ## Conclusion

 This workflow streamlines the process of extracting and integrating rail gauge measurements from point cloud data into BIM using Autodesk Civil 3D and Dynamo.
-By automating the tasks of centerline extraction and gauge calculation, the scripts improve efficiency and accuracy in rail infrastructure design projects.
+By automating the tasks of centerline extraction and gauge calculation, the scripts improve efficiency in geomtric maintenance of rail.